 The not-for-profit Maltz Jupiter Theatre has become one of Florida’s preeminent professional theatres, committed to performance, production and education through its collaborations with local and national artists.
 The state's largest award-winning regional theatre, the Theatre’s performances have drawn rave reviews from media outlets across the world.

-Under the leadership of Producing Artistic Director Andrew Kato, as well as a dedicated board and staff, the Theatre has received multiple Carbonell awards, South Florida’s highest honor for artistic excellence, including the prestigious Bill Von Maurer Award for Theatrical Excellence.
+Under the leadership of Producing Artistic Director and Chief Executive Andrew Kato, as well as a dedicated board and staff, the Theatre has received multiple Carbonell awards, South Florida’s highest honor for artistic excellence, including the prestigious Bill Von Maurer Award for Theatrical Excellence.
 The award is given to the theater company that exemplifies excellence for the totality of its programming: productions, educational outreach, developmental programs and audiences served.

-The Theatre boasts a subscription base of more than 7,611 and has world-class facilities in support of its Paul and Sandra Goldner Conservatory of Performing Arts, which serves hundreds of students in after-school, weekend and summer programs.
+The Theatre boasts a subscription base of more than 7,628 and has world-class facilities in support of the Maltz Jupiter Theatre Goldner Conservatory of Performing Arts, which serves hundreds of students in after-school, weekend and summer programs.
+In 2015, the Conservatory launched its Professional Training Program, a two-year certificate program designed to prepare young performers for a career in performing arts.
+This competitive, audition-only program is the only program of its kind in Florida affiliated with a professional regional theatre.

 In addition to a supportive Board of Directors, the Theatre has more than 400 volunteers assisting in a variety of functions, including office support, ushering, special events and computer services.

 The Maltz Jupiter Theatre is a not-for-profit, 501(c)(3) public charity and serves over 100,000 people annually in the tri-county area.
-Located at the corner of State Road A1A and Indiantown Road in Jupiter, the Theatre's annual budget is $6.2 million, of which $2.3 is donated.
-The Theatre recently launched a $10 million endowment campaign to ensure that it continues in perpetuity.
+Located at the corner of State Road A1A and Indiantown Road in Jupiter, the Theatre's annual budget is $6.8 million, of which $2.5 is donated.
+The Theatre recently completed a $10 million endowment campaign to ensure that it continues in perpetuity and completed a $2.5 million expansion (including The Green Room Club Level Lounge and seating area).

 The Theatre’s standing as largest in the state is determined through average box office income by the League of Resident Theatres (LORT), the largest professional theater association of its kind in the United States.